Christmas and Childhood

 Holmes responds, “That was the curious incident.”

 For Holmes, silence was a clue.
-Similarly, the silent scriptural record is, I believe, a clue to at least two things about Jesus’ life from age two to age thirty.
+Similarly, the silent scriptural record is, I believe, a clue to at least two things about Jesus’s life from age two to age thirty.
 First, Jesus had a protected childhood.
 Indeed, it remains protected in precisely the sense that we know virtually nothing about it and are clearly not supposed to.
 Second, Jesus had an extended childhood.
 If ever there was a child who could have matured quickly and assumed His divinely appointed role and mission, it is Jesus Christ, the literal Son of God.
-Yet, with what must be seen as great patience, His earthly and heavenly fathers allowed Jesus to mature slowly—in short, to have a childhood.
+Yet, with what must be seen as great patience, His earthly father and Heavenly Father allowed Jesus to mature slowly—in short, to have a childhood.

 We live, unfortunately, in a world that intrudes on childhood and that wants to deprive it of innocence, charm, faith, trust, hope, and even peace and security—all the things that make childhood rich and important.
 We live in a world that literally wants to rob children of childhood.
 In doing so, the world robs them of the joy that maybe comes to children only when they are able to live protected to some degree from the world with innocence, faith, trust, and security.